Suburb overview

 Proportion of separate houses versus units, townhouses, and other home types.
 Useful for investors assessing rental demand mix.

 Trevallyn's population of 4,826 sits 24% above the Tasmania suburb median of 3,902, giving it a wider tenant and buyer catchment than the average TAS locality.
 Households here earn $83,928/year on average — 14% above the TAS suburb median of $73,944 — a modest premium that supports resilient owner-occupier demand.
-Median weekly rent of $300 equates to $1,300/month — about 94% of the median mortgage repayment of $1,387/month — meaning rental income covers most of a typical owner's repayment and this is a genuine cash-flow suburb before tax benefits.
+Median rent of $520/week (as at May 2025 – Apr 2026, Department of Justice (Tasmania) rental bonds) equates to roughly $2,253/month — about 162% of the $1,387/month median mortgage repayment recorded at the 2021 Census.
+On those figures rental income covers most or all of the recorded repayment, but repayments on new loans have risen with interest rates since 2021, so re-run the coverage at today's rates before treating this as a cash-flow suburb.
 Trevallyn is 161 km from Hobart, so the local market tracks regional employment and lifestyle drivers more than CBD-driven commuter demand.

 This suburb suits yield-focused investors who are comfortable with lower liquidity.
 Employment concentration and local population trends matter more here than in metro markets.
-Local rents consume roughly 19% of household income — a useful sanity check on tenant affordability.
+At the 2021 Census, local rents consumed roughly 19% of household income — a dated but useful sanity check on tenant affordability.

 How Trevallyn stacks up against the median of all Tasmania suburbs in our dataset.
 Positive values mean Trevallyn sits above the state median; negative means below.